The Burning Bed: Casting

 After purchasing the rights to the book by Faith McNulty, executive producer commented on Farrah Fawcett's casting: "When we bought the book, we knew that Farrah was interested in playing the part, and we talked to her about it.
 We told her it would mean working with no makeup, going completely against her image, and she was willing."
 During production, director Robert Greenwald stated that Fawcett "pushed herself to the limits.
 She's wanted to make this as gritty as possible."

 Prior to beginning the shoot, Greenwald held two weeks of rehearsals with Fawcett and her co-star, Paul Le Mat.

 Filming

 Filming partly took place inside a private residence in Pacoima, California.
 During a scene in which Francine's husband locks her in a closet, Greenwald directed Fawcett to be locked in the closet for thirty minutes before beginning filming, and during the courtroom scenes, Fawcett sat in the same hard-backed chair for up to four hours at a time.
 Greenwald stated that he felt the physical strain contributed to the actress's performance.
+The courtroom sequence was done a GMT Studios stage one in Culver City.